What to do if you are struggling to pay your energy bills

 Currently the cheapest way to pay for energy at home is by direct debit.
 Therefore, if you cannot afford your direct debit, it is best to speak to your energy supplier and it will help you to arrange a plan that you can afford, rather than cancelling your direct debit.

-Energy Price Guarantee - this will limit the price that suppliers can charge for each unit of energy.
-For a household with average use it means an annual bill will not rise above £2,500 from 1 October 2022 until April 2023.
-After April 2023 the Energy Price Guarantee will be set so that an average household will pay £3,000 a year.
+Energy Price Guarantee - this limits the price that suppliers can charge for each unit of energy.
+For a household with average use it means an annual bill will not rise above £2,500 from 1 October 2022 until 30 June 2023.
 However, if you use more gas or electricity than that, you will pay more.
 Households will still receive cost of living payments previously announced by government.

 Energy Bills Support Scheme - every household in Great Britain will have £400 taken off their electricity bill.
 This will not need to be paid back and will be automatically allocated.
 The £400 will be paid in 6 instalments starting from October 2022 as follows: £66 in October and November; £67 in December, January, February and March.

 If you have an electricity meter and pay bills every month or quarterly, the supplier will automatically take the amounts off the energy bill each month.

 If you have a prepayment meter, your supplier will confirm how the £400 will be allocated.
 They will either: automatically add the instalments to the energy meter; or send the instalments as vouchers by email, text or post.

 Energy Bills Support Scheme Alternative Funding - this funding is to support households that didn’t automatically receive £400 from the Energy Bills Support Scheme.
 Check eligiblity and apply on gov.uk